 - The first character to die in The Suckers is the lesbian Joanna, who is brutally raped before being murdered.

-- In Armada, Shin and Milo are some of the first casualties of the alien invasion.
+- In Armada, Shin and Milo, the only named non-straight characters in the story, are some of the first casualties of the alien invasion.
 They die just a few hours after consummating their relationship, while trying to help the other heroes get away.

 - Hal Duncan's The Book of All Hours duology has the gay character Thomas "Puck" Messenger get murdered early on in the first book.